Anoka-Ramsey Community College

 Section F. Spring Elections:

 Subsection i.
-The offices of the President and Vice President shall be elected by the student body during the spring semester of each school year before the MSCSA Spring General Assembly.
+The offices of the President and Vice President shall be elected by the student body during the spring semester of each school year before the LeadMN Spring General Assembly.

 Subsection ii.
-Any student intending to enroll for at least three (3) credits for the upcoming year may apply for a ballot on the voting ticket.
+Any student intending to enroll for at least six (6) credits for the upcoming year may apply for a position.

 Subsection iii.
 Candidates applying for either position must submit a letter of intent to the current CSS at least five (5) business days prior to election date, which shall include: